 Our residential and small business cost reflective tariffs will be set to create a small incentive for customers (via their retailer) to move to these tariffs.
-This will be achieved by continuing to allocate less revenue for residual cost recovery to the cost reflective demand tariffs (EA116 and EA256).
+This will be achieved by continuing to allocate less residual revenue to the cost reflective demand tariffs (EA116 and EA256).
 As more customers move to cost reflective tariffs, the amount of residual revenue allocated to these tariffs will increase.
 This will help avoid bill impacts for customers who remain on flat tariffs, and who would have been progressively assigned more residual revenue as part of a diminishing customer base.